 We approach design as a way to generate theory and things.
 Design is political and we develop working technologies to help people imagine alternative futures with alternative politics.

 We are technologists, artists, designers, and researchers.
-We share an approach that pairs design and making with critical thinking and reflection.
-Our research combines methods from anthropology, art, and engineering.
-We are also inspired by Feminist Technoscience and draw heavily from Science Technology Studies (STS) .
+We share an approach that pairs design and making with critical thinking and reflection, combining and developing methods that blend anthropology, art, and engineering.

 The Unstable Design Lab was established in 2017 and is housed within the ATLAS Institute at the University of Colorado at Boulder.